 Pablo Rus Broseta

-During the 18-19 season, he leads the Seattle Symphony Orchestra in a wide variety of concerts, including Bruch’s Violin Concerto with Itzhak Perlman, Beethoven’s Ninth Symphony, and a festival of Brahms concertos.
+Rus Broseta served as Assistant and then Associate Conductor of the Seattle Symphony Orchestra from 2015 to 2019.
+During the 18-19 season, he led the Seattle Symphony Orchestra in a wide variety of concerts, including Bruch’s Violin Concerto with Itzhak Perlman, Beethoven’s Ninth Symphony, and a festival of Brahms concertos.
 In 17-18, he conducted the Seattle Symphony’s opening night gala featuring Renée Fleming; a benefit concert featuring Macklemore & Ryan Lewis and Ciara; a festival of Prokofiev concertos; an all-Russian program with pianist Beatrice Rana; and the symphony’s newest album release, The Unchanging Sea, a music-film collaboration between composer Michael Gordon and filmmaker Bill Morrison.

-As guest conductor, Rus Broseta’s 18-19 season includes debuts with the Detroit and Omaha Symphonies and the Orlando Philharmonic, and return engagements with the Houston and North Carolina Symphonies and, in Europe, the Palau de les Arts in Valencia and SWR Symphonieorchester in Stuttgart.
-Recent highlights include performances with Orquesta de Valencia, WDR Köln, Orquestra Sinfónica do Porto Casa da Música, and, closer to home, with the Kitchener-Waterloo Symphony.
+Highlights of the 18-19 season included debuts with the Detroit and Omaha Symphonies and the Orlando Philharmonic, and return engagements with the Houston and North Carolina Symphonies.
+In Europe, Rus Broseta led concerts at the Palau de les Arts in Valencia and conducted the SWR Symphonieorchester and Orquesta Sinfónica del Principado de Asturias.
+Recent highlights include performances with Orquesta de Valencia, WDR Köln, Orquestra Sinfónica do Porto Casa da Música, and with the Kitchener-Waterloo Symphony.